 PAGE I (2012-2016)

-PEP selected 65 projects in 34 countries from more than 400 proposals submitted under the three PAGE calls.
-Of the 274 researchers supported, over half were women and almost half were based in LFCs.
+The initial phase of the PAGE prgram comprised three rounds of funding.
+PEP selected 65 projects in 34 countries from more than 400 proposals submitted under three calls launched in 2012, 2013 and 2014.
+Over half of the 274 researchers supported were women, and 29 (45%) projects were led in LFCs.

 - Female entrepreneurship hindered more by social and cultural contraints than access to finance

 - Introducing a minimum wage can improve well-being

 - How migration and remittances affect welfare and employment at home

 - Managing the mining industry to help reduce poverty

 - How cash transfers support vulnerable populations

 - How informal sector workers protect themselves without access to social assistance